-Driving modes can now be selected from a button on the steering wheel, and if you hold down the ‘R’ button you’ll immediately be put into the most aggressive of the Tiguan’s driving modes.
+Driving modes can now be selected from a button on the steering wheel, and if you hold down the 'R' button you'll immediately be put into the most aggressive of the Tiguan's driving modes: 'Race.'

-It’s here you’ll feel the effect of that new rear diff best.
-The system’s able to send 100% of rear torque to the outside wheel when you’re cornering hard, leading to cornering ability unthinkable in the standard car.
+It's here you'll feel the effect of that new rear diff best.
+The system's able to send 100 per cent of rear torque to the outside wheel when you're cornering hard, leading to cornering ability unthinkable in the standard car.
 It turns in sharply and barely understeers, while the steering is light and pinpoint accurate.

 Despite the lowered ride height, 21-inch wheels and firmer dampers, the Tiguan R still rides well, too - comfort levels are more than high enough for this weapon to be used on a daily basis.

 Here come the usual moans - it's not as poised as a smaller, lighter hatchback would be with the same system.
 It rolls more and leans on its traction control to stop things getting out of hand.
 It's rapid, but not especially playful - but that's been a hallmark of VW R models since the beginning.